simensh/dbt_tutorial/README.md

 DBT Fundamentals with DBT Core & DuckDB
 Introduction
-This repository contains most of the necessary files and resources for the DBT Fundamentals Course, originally designed for DBT Cloud, now implemented using DBT Core.
+This repository contains all the necessary files and resources to start transforming data right now.
 The course is designed to provide learners with a thorough understanding of DBT (Data Build Tool) and its applications in data transformation, modeling, testing, and documentation.

 The warehouse used in this project is DuckDB